| Richard

 When the woman returned she exclaimed, "I am

+sure this is done by a witch!"
 Richard embarked on a life of Highway Crime in

 conjunction with his father.
 It is recorded that